travis-sova/Rental-Car/README.md

 To solve the task, proceed as follows:
 1. Fork this repository on to your account
 2. Clone the forked repo to your computer using `git clone URL`
-3. Run `npm install` to install all dependencies
+3. Run `npm install express body-parser fs` to install all dependencies
 4. To run the project call `node index.js` start the app
 5. Application will be available at http://localhost:3000/
 6. Make all necessary changes and commit